hjalmers/angular-exemplify/README.md

 # Angular Exemplify

-A simple directive for adding code examples based on actual code and markup!
+A simple angular 2+ directive for adding code examples based on actual code and markup!
 Just add `AddExample` to your element and you're done:D

 ### View [example](https://hjalmers.github.io/angular-exemplify/)